wpmetabox/docsv2/docs/extensions/mb-blocks.md

 You can also use MB Views to render the block.
 This is useful when you want to create views with twig, manage JS, CSS from within the Dashboard.

 To do so, first, make sure you have the [MB Views](/extensions/mb-views/) plugin installed and activated.
-Then, instead of using `file:` prefix, use `view:` prefix.
+Then, instead of using `file:` prefix, use `view:` instead.

 ```json
 {